Grassroots 100% passionate volunteers

 Quilt themes include: Family loss, NHS Staff, care homes, fear, children, the elderly, job losses, social distance and isolation, the confusion of testing, politicians, mutual aid groups, discovering new communities, new hobbies... the ideas have all come through team discussions.

-We have always stood by our belief - we are NOT attached to ANY of the political parties.
+We are NOT attached to ANY of the political parties.

 If we were that would exclude people.
 The NHS needs all of us.

 But we are certainly political and we make no apology for that.
 It is vital that people realise that democracy depends on them participating in it.
 Their voices and ideas are what makes a society work.

 We believe people having a fair say in how the country is run is POLITICAL.
 The NHS was and still is one of the greatest POLITICAL visions this country has ever produced.
 It began in politics and it is only politics driven by people who care that can save it.

 Our hearts are focused on saving the NHS from private corporate control and that is going to need people from all sides of the political spectrum to come together and see sense - not party ideology.